 Here’s an example based on admin capabilities and support levels:

 The free demo account from New Relic lets you see how you consume resources each month.
-Consider taking advantage of the offer and using the account for at least a month to determine the volume of data ingests, what user types, and, ultimately, what pricing tier (edition) fits your needs.
+Consider taking advantage of the offer and using the account for at least a month to determine the volume of data ingests, the user types, and, ultimately, which pricing tier (edition) best fits your needs.

 While New Relic is a powerful monitoring platform, it does not break down your costs into costs dimensions like: